 During the fiscal year 2015, the Company raised \$ 300,000 through issuance of convertible promissory notes in July 2014.
-All the notes were converted in September 2014 into common shares as more fully explained in note 6(i) to the consolidated financial statements.
-In October 2014, the Company raised additional \$ 2 million through a non-brokered private placement offerings of 20 million common shares as more fully explained in note 6(ii)) to the consolidated financial statements.
+All the notes were converted in September 2014 into common shares.
+In October 2014, the Company raised additional \$ 2 million through a non-brokered private placement offerings of 20 million common shares.

 During the year ended March 31, 2014, the Company had a net cash inflow of approximately \$3.8 million from its financing activities.
-Approximately \$3 million was received as a result of acquisition as more fully explained under Overview section of this report.
+Approximately \$3 million was received as a result of acquisition.
 The Company also realized approximately \$295,000 from the PPL shareholders towards their capital commitment made in prior period and \$474,000 were received from exercise of options and warrants by the Company's shareholders.